NullPioneer/useless_project_temp/README.md

 UI/UX: Simple dark theme, interactive image preview, click-to-measure interface

 AI/ML: Uses MobileNet model to identify the product in the photo

-OCR: Uses Tesseract.js to extract volume information from the image text

 Calculation logic: Calculates days remaining based on volume, users, daily uses, and usage per use